Continuing on with our series of photography challenges you can do while you stay home – it’s time to do some macro!

 - Macro Photography – an Interview with Don Komarechka

-- Close-up filters (they screw in to the front of your lens, cost will depend on the quality of the glass and brand but they can range from about $10 to $100 or so)
+- Close-up filters (they screw on to the front of your lens, the cost will depend on the quality of the glass and brand but they can range from about $10 to $100 or so).

 - Extension tubes (these mount between your camera body and the lens – read the article on these before you buy, quality varies greatly and a cheap one could damage your lens or camera – choose wisely)